apache/maven-resolver-ant-tasks/README.md

 ## Project

-Project settings deal with locally availabe information about the build.
+Project settings deal with locally available information about the build.

 ### POM

 The POM is the data type used to determine the target for the install and deploy tasks.
-If you define a POM without an id based on a full pom.xml file, that POM will be used by default for install and deploy.
+If you define a POM without an id based on a full `pom.xml` file, that POM will be used by default for install and deploy.

     <pom file="pom.xml" id="pom"/>